armanbabayan/Car-Price-Prediction/README.md

 ## Installation

 The Code is written in Python 3.8.
-If you don't have Python installed you can find it [here] (https://www.python.org/downloads/).
+If you don't have Python installed you can find it [here](https://www.python.org/downloads/).
 If you are using a lower version of Python you can upgrade using the pip package, ensuring you have the latest version of pip.
-To install the required packages and libraries, run this command in the project directory after [cloning] (https://www.howtogeek.com/451360/how-to-clone-a-github-repository/) the repository:
+To install the required packages and libraries, run this command in the project directory after [cloning](https://www.howtogeek.com/451360/how-to-clone-a-github-repository/) the repository:

 ## Directory Tree
 <pre>